 Using clove is safe when you are pregnant, but only as a part of your food.
 There is not enough research on whether or not it is also safe for use as a medicinal supplement.
 The best thing to do is include small amounts of clove in your food and stay away from using it in the form of medication.

 Health Benefits Of Clove While You Are Pregnant

 Remember that it is only safe to use clove as a food ingredient while you are pregnant.
 Use it in its spice form and stay away from using clove as clove oil or any other medicinal supplement.
 Here are some health benefits of eating cloves during pregnancy:

 - Cloves are a rich source of antioxidants.
+Scientists examined the antioxidant effects of clove and found that clove bud oil extract, when used at a concentration of 45 μg/mL, displayed high antioxidant activity, inhibiting free radicals by 64.29%.
 Certain antioxidants in cloves help activate your body’s antioxidants.
-As a result, your body fights off any oxidative cell damage and the antioxidants prevent any further harm.
+As a result, your body fights off any oxidative cell damage and the antioxidants and anti-fungal properties aid in infection prevention.

 - The rich amount of antioxidants is a great way to increase your immunity and is especially useful while you are pregnant.

 - Cloves contain a high amount of minerals such as manganese, sodium and phosphorus.
 All these minerals will help promote your unborn baby’s development.

 - The dietary fiber in cloves will also help keep your digestion smooth and regulates your bowel movements.
 When you are pregnant, constipation is a common problem.
 Including clove in your main dishes will help alleviate any constipation or digestive problems.

 - The vitamin C and K in cloves will add to your overall respiratory health and also prevent you from contracting cold and flu, another health condition that is common when you are pregnant.